 - Apply Scale Ctrl-A

-- While Empties don’t exactly have any object data attached to them which can be used for supporting „true“ apply scale (i.e. with non-uniform scaling), they do have a draw size value which controls how large the empties are drawn (before scaling).
-This works by taking the scale factor on the most-scaled axis, and combines this with the existing empty draw size to maintain the correct dimensions on that axis.
+- While Empties don’t exactly have any object data attached to them which can be used for supporting „true“ apply scale (i.e. with non-uniform scaling), they do have Display Size which controls how large the empties are displayed (before scaling).
+This works by taking the scale factor on the most-scaled axis, and combines this with the existing empty Display Size to maintain the correct dimensions on that axis.

 - Plain Axes

-- Draws as six lines, initially with one pointing in each of the +X, -X, +Y, -Y, +Z, and -Z axis directions.
+- Displays as six lines, initially with one pointing in each of the +X, -X, +Y, -Y, +Z, and -Z axis directions.

-- Draws as arrows, initially pointing in the positive X, Y, and Z axis directions, each with a label.
+- Displays as arrows, initially pointing in the positive X, Y, and Z axis directions, each with a label.